katherholt/katherholt.github.io/README.md

-# About this site
-## katherholt.github.io
+# Hello hello!
+## A bit about katherholt.design

-This is a simple portfolio site, designed and created by me!
+Just a simple portfolio site, designed and created by me!
+A total work in progress and I'd love any feedback.

-It's (very much) not responsive yet but I'd love any feedback on the visuals and content.
+### Todos
+~~basic layout~~
+~~link socials~~
+add CV and portfolio
+post case studies
+make it more responsive!

 End of week goal is to add media queries, case studies and some fun little interactions with CSS.

 #### Thanks friends!